lirantal/slides-typescript-security/slides.md

 - ❌ Some libraries are simply not typed
 - ❌ Some libraries are typed but are just wrongly typed
-- ❌ Some libraries are typed.
-With "any".
+- ❌ Some libraries are typed with "any".
 Goodluck 🙏
 - ❌ Do not use the `any` TypeScript wildcard
 - ❌ TypeScript is "development-time" confidence, not "runtime" security
 - ❌ Do not rely on TypeScript alone for Type security